Swim tracking guide

 Review before saving

-When using Smart Result Entry, parents can paste a plain-English result and review the structured draft before saving.
+When using Smart Result Entry, you can paste a plain-English result and review the structured draft before saving.
 This is useful for quick logging, but it should not be used to bulk import other swimmers or copy data from websites without permission.

 FAQ